 M'y eyes get red very quickly and unconfortable.
 What is the solution to keep the whites white or at least clearer?

-- How to make the whites of your eyes whiter?
+- How to make the whites of eyes whiter?

 - How to brighten the whites of your eyes?

-- Why aren t the whites of my eyes white?
+- How to get the whites of my eyes whiter?

-- How to whiten the whites of your eyes?
+- How to make the whites of my eyes whiter?